Star Trek homeSkip to main content

 The Institutional Award – Star Trek

-The original Star Trek television series aired on NBC for only three seasons, from September 1966 to June 1969.
+The aired on NBC for only three seasons, from September 1966 to June 1969.
 It was fresh, prescient, and so ahead of its time that it couldn't quite capture the mainstream audience required for hits during a particularly insipid time in television.
 But fast forward nearly 60 years, and creator Gene Roddenberry's vision is alive and well, having spawned a media franchise of 13 feature films, 11 television series, and numerous books and comics, with a legendary fan following.
 Today Star Trek is more vibrant, imaginative, funny, entertaining, and progressive than ever.
 And these days, we’ve got the special effects to make it look stellar.

 "Whether courageously documenting wars across the globe or cleverly bringing much needed smiles to our faces, the winners of the 84th Peabody Awards each crafted compelling and imaginative stories," said Jeffrey Jones, executive director of Peabody.
 "Spanning a wide range of mediums and genres, they delivered enthralling projects that are worthy of our highest recognition."